cadrian/circus/README.md

 ## Vault

 At the beginning, I expected the vault to be implemented as a simple encrypted JSON file (same as pwd).
-Let that change:
+Instead:

 * The server file contains the vault; it will be an sqlite database.